 Commercial-Off-The-Shelf Components (COTS)

 COTS components are inevitable if we are serious about bringing standardization to PCB prototypes used in systems with strict requirements.
-One area where this application is simply inevitable is in space manufacturing; the components are under immense scrutiny, and the fact that the industry is leaning towards commercialization even brings up the need for COTS components.
+One area where this application is merely inevitable is in space manufacturing; the components are under immense scrutiny.
+The fact that the industry is leaning towards commercialization even brings up the need for COTS components.

 Component Supply Chain Control

 At the beginning of this chapter, we mentioned how the demand has risen.
 Well, this has also increased the need for advanced security features.
-We are currently seeing how virtual reality and augmented reality can aid PCB prototypes and the future is simply exciting.
+We are currently seeing how virtual reality and augmented reality can aid PCB prototypes, and the future is merely exciting.

 2、12 Cool Facts about PCBS That You Probably Didn't Know!